 Are their STP reporting concessions for micro employers?

 If a business meets the requirements of a micro employer, they can ask their registered Tax/BAS agent to report on their behalf on a quarterly basis.
 This can continue until 30 June 2021.

 N.B.
-Your registered agent must apply for the concession on your behalf by 30 September 2019.
+Your registered agent must have applied for the concession on your behalf by 30 September 2019.

 Can a micro employer report STP quarterly for themselves?

 No. In order to utilise the quarterly reporting concession, a micro employer is required to use a registered TAX/BAS agent to lodge submissions on their behalf.

 What do I do as a Registered Tax/BAS agent to support my micro employer clients?